renatogusani/iot-19411076/README.md

 ### Step 1: Set Up AWS IoT Core

-Same as before, create an AWS account if you don't have one already.
+Create an AWS account if you don't have one already.
 Go to the AWS IoT Core console and create a new Thing.
 Download the Thing's certificate, public key, and private key.
 Create an IoT policy that grants the Thing permission to publish and subscribe to the desired topics.
 Attach the policy to the Thing.

 ###  2: Set Up Node-RED